scrogatl/demo-apps/azure-mssql/README.md

 4. Click "Start swarming" to begin the load test.

-_Note: The Locust load test is designed to target the stateless query endpoints (/query/normal, /query/wait, etc.) to generate consistent, observable load.
-It does not simulate the interactive, stateful blocking scenario, which must be performed manually through the web UI._
+*Note: The Locust load test is designed to target the stateless query endpoints (/query/normal, /query/wait, etc.) to generate consistent, observable load.*

 You can now observe the incoming data in your New Relic account.